A signal of competitive dominance in mid-latitude herbaceous plant communities: Introduction

-Light and water availability impose significant limitations on gross primary productivity which is reflected in actual evapotranspiration rates~\cite{garbulsky:2010}.
-These two resources vary at regional scales, placing strong, but opposing constraints on how tall a plant can grow within the limits of structural stability~\cite{king:1990,law:1997,ryan:1997,midgley:2003}.
-In addition, plants have to compete strongly for these resources.
-The resulting plant height is a trait that reflects the ability of the individual to optimize its own growth within these regional environmental and biotic constraints (see~\cite{holmgren:1997,falster:2003} and references therein).
-We analyzed presence-absence matrices of floral taxa across different European ecoregions to determine if competitive ability (reflected in maximum stem height) could help explain assemblage patterns at local scales across gradients of relevant environmentally-driven factors such as evapotranspiration.
-We examined how macro-ecological plant data match up to theoretical predictions generated by a synthetic, stochastic framework of community assembly~\cite{haegeman:2011,capitan:2015}.
-Competition between hetero-specifics was measured by signed height differences, so that clustering could emerge by competitive exclusion of sub-dominant species.
-We find large fractions of local communities where clustering in maximum stem height is significant at intermediate latitudes, coinciding with a mid-latitude peak in evapotranspiration rates.
-Across Europe, actual evapotranspiration is lower at more southern latitudes (due to reduced precipitation levels) as well as at more northern latitudes (due to colder temperatures and low levels of sunlight).
-Species trait clustering is significant only in a latitudinal band where environmental constraints to plant growth are weaker, suggesting that it is only in these mid-latitude ecoregions that a clear signature of competitive dominance can be found in species assemblage patterns.
+Light and water availability (Fig.~\ref{fig:con}) impose significant limitations on gross primary productivity which is reflected in actual evapotranspiration rates~\citep{garbulsky:2010}.
+These two resources vary at regional scales, placing strong, sometimes opposing constraints on how tall a plant can grow.
+Plant height is a fundamental trait that reflects the ability of the individual to optimize its own growth within its local biotic environment and regional physical constraints (see~\cite{holmgren:1997,falster:2003} and references therein).
+How plant height adapts to these opposing constraints has been studied in trees~\citep{king:1990,law:1997,midgley:2003} and herbaceous plants~\citep{givnish:1982,givnish:1995}.
+Here we analyzed presence-absence matrices of floral herbaceous taxa across different European ecoregions to determine if competitive ability (reflected in maximum stem height) could help explain assemblage patterns at local scales across gradients of relevant environmental factors such as evapotranspiration.
+We examined how well observed plant assemblages at macro-ecological scales match theoretical predictions generated by a synthetic, stochastic framework of community assembly~\citep{sole:2000,mckane:2000,haegeman:2011,capitan:2015,capitan:2017}, which we described in full detail in~\cite{capitan:2020}.
+By assuming that competition between hetero-specifics is driven by signed height differences, we found a significant positive correlation between the degree of clustering and actual evapotranspiration rates (or gross primary productivity, GPP).
+Across Europe, actual evapotranspiration (and GPP) is lower at more southern latitudes (due to reduced precipitation levels) as well as at more northern latitudes (due to colder temperatures and low levels of sunlight).
+Herbaceous plant height clustering is significant only over a latitudinal band where environmental constraints to plant growth are weaker, which suggests that the signature of competitive dominance can only be detected in the assemblage patterns of mid-latitude ecoregions.